Randomized Gram-Schmidt process with application to GMRES: Abstract

 \section{Abstract}

 A randomized Gram-Schmidt algorithm is developed for orthonormalization of high-dimensional vectors or QR factorization.
 The proposed process can be less computationally expensive than the classical Gram-Schmidt process while being at least as numerically stable as the modified Gram-Schmidt process.
-Our approach is based on random sketching, which is a dimension reduction technique consisting in estimation of inner products of high-dimensional vectors by inner products of their small efficiently-computable random projections, so-called sketches.
-This allows to perform the projection step in Gram-Schmidt process on sketches rather than high-dimensional vectors with a minor computational cost.
-This also provides an ability to efficiently certify the output.
+Our approach is based on random sketching, which is a dimension reduction technique consisting in estimation of inner products of high-dimensional vectors by inner products of their small efficiently-computable random {images}, so-called sketches. {In this way, an approximate orthogonality of the full vectors can be obtained by orthogonalization of their sketches.}

-The proposed Gram-Schmidt algorithm can provide computational cost reduction in any architecture.
-The benefit of random sketching can be amplified by exploiting multi-precision arithmetic.
-We provide stability analysis for multi-precision model with coarse unit roundoff for standard high-dimensional operations.
-Numerical stability is proven for the unit roundoff independent of the (high) dimension of the problem.
+The proposed Gram-Schmidt algorithm can provide computational cost reduction in any architecture. {The benefit of random sketching can be amplified by performing the non-dominant operations in higher precision.
+In this case the numerical stability can be guaranteed with a working unit roundoff independent of the dimension of the problem.}

 The proposed Gram-Schmidt process can be applied to Arnoldi iteration and result in new Krylov subspace methods for solving high-dimensional systems of equations or eigenvalue problems.
 Among them we chose randomized GMRES method as a practical application of the methodology.